Skip to Content

 Sheet Pan Pancakes

-I love this recipe because I can easily make a batch for a Sunday morning brunch, or pack them into a freezer bag and freeze them for later.
+But you can also pack serving portions into a freezer bag for later.
 If you plan on having your family eat one for weekday breakfasts, then it’s easy to stack them in a container in the fridge for a grab-and-go meal.

 How To Make Sheet Pan Pancakes